User Management

 If this fails:

-1. Re-check the trial-to-paid steps in this section.
+1. Re-check the options in this section.

 Note